 Working in a startup in Japan

 Unfortunately, startups probably won’t be able to give a long-term visa.
-Startups also tend to have more uncertainties due to the nature of the company, but also more flexibility.
+Startups also tend to have more uncertainties due to the nature of the company but offer more flexibility.
+Working at a startup can help you save money in Japan by providing unique benefits and opportunities.

 Passport and plane to move to Japan